Admin

 Step 7: A meeting should be held each time any student with disabilities has been suspended from classroom or transportation for ten (10) days cumulative during a school year.
 The purpose is to determine if the placement is appropriate and if any changes need to be made in order to more effectively deal with the student’s behavior concern.

-Step 8: At the discretion of the principal, a written behavior contract or safety plan may be required upon return of the student.
+Step 8: At the discretion of the principal/designee, a written behavior contract or safety plan may be required upon return of the student.

-Step 9: If the parent/guardian feel that procedural safeguards were not provided, they may appeal by contacting an area administrator.
-The area administrator shall discuss the matter with the parent/guardian, and if appropriate, schedule a meeting between the principal, the area administrator, and the parent/guardian to further discuss the matter.
+Step 9: If the parent/guardian feels that procedural safeguards were not provided, they may appeal by contacting an area administrator.
+The area administrator shall discuss the matter with the parent/guardian, and if appropriate, schedule a meeting between the principal/designee, the area administrator, and the parent/guardian to further discuss the matter.

-Step 10: The area administrator will make a recommendation to the principal’s supervisor to either uphold the principal’s decision or modify the decision based on the specific facts and charges upon which the consequences are based.
-The principal’s supervisor has the final decision-making authority for these types of appeals.
+Step 10: The area administrator will make a recommendation to the Director of Discipline to either uphold the principal’s/designee's decision or modify the decision based on the specific facts and charges upon which the consequences are based.
+The Director of Discipline has the final decision-making authority for these types of appeals.

 Procedures for Level IV Offenses for Elementary and Secondary